Balinese language: Registers

+A defining feature of Balinese is its system of speech levels (sor-singgih, also called unda-usuk), through which speakers mark the social relationship between themselves, the addressee, and the person referred to.
+The system is primarily lexical: choosing a low, middle, or high word for the same concept encodes politeness and relative status, so that social information is carried mainly by vocabulary rather than by grammar.
+Most everyday interaction uses the low or common register (basa kapara), whereas the high register (basa singgih), built largely from Javanese loanwords, is reserved for formal, ceremonial, and respectful contexts and is now fluently commanded by relatively few speakers.

 Even though most basic vocabulary in Balinese and Indonesian originates from Austronesian and Sanskrit, many cognates sound quite different between languages.
-Balinese has four different registers: low (basa ketah), middle (basa madia), and high (basa singgih), the uses of which depend on the relationship and status of those speaking and those being spoken about, and most of Balinese speakers use the low register also known as Kapara Balinese or Common Balinese language (from Kepara which literally means 'commonplace').
-High Balinese is not commonly used except to speak to pedandas, so few are fluent in it.
+Balinese has three different registers: low (basa ketah), middle (basa madia), and high (basa singgih), the uses of which depend on the relationship and status of those speaking and those being spoken about, and most of Balinese speakers use the low register also known as Kapara Balinese or Common Balinese language (from Kepara which literally means 'commonplace').
+High Balinese is not commonly used except to speak to pedandas, so few are fluent in it, and built largely from Javanese loanwords and it is reserved for formal ceremonial context.

 The common mutations in inherited Balinese words are: